gustycooper/gustycooper.github.io/projects/projects_shared_secret.md

 2. Create a ```main``` method in SharedSecret that tests your implementation.
 This specification provides a sample run of ```main```.

    * a.
 This is a team component.
-Team members shall work together to create the same SharedSecret.java file.
+Team members shall work together to create the same main method.

 3. Establish a SharedSecret with a team member.